ky194/FED_MokeSell_website/README.md

 Stock pictures were taken from Storyset & Flaticon.

 ### Content
+Placeholder text generated using Lorem Ipsum for testing

 ### Media
+Product pictures are taken from Carousell & Shopee.
+Stock pictures were taken from Storyset & Flaticon.

 ### Acknowledgements
-We received inspiration for this project from Carousell, and Telegram.
+We received inspiration for this project from Carousell and Telegram.